Affiliate links on Android Authority may earn us a commission. Learn more.

 Spatial audio lets you experience surround sound through a pair of headphones.
 It’s a pretty exciting experience, but how do you enable it on a PC or Mac?
 We’ve created an easy-to-follow guide to get you up and running.

-Both operating systems have built-in spatial audio implementations, but if you want you use another standard, you may have to download separate apps.
+Both operating systems have built-in spatial audio implementations, but if you want you to use another standard, you may have to download separate apps.
 Be sure to check what your content supports beforehand.

-On Windows, open Settings > System > Sound > Related settings > Sound Control Panel > Right click on your headphones > Select properties > Spatial sound > Enable Windows Sonic for Headphones.
+On Windows, open Settings > System > Sound > Related settings > Sound Control Panel > Right-click on your headphones > Select properties > Spatial sound > Enable Windows Sonic for Headphones.